Patient With The Outcome, Urgent With The Process

 Until one day, you look up and realize what a massive difference they’ve made.

-Sometimes, there’s luck involved.
-Some people get great outcomes after just a few weeks, others have to wait a few years.
+Sometimes there’s luck involved.
+Some people get great outcomes after just a few weeks.
+Others have to wait a few years.

-So, tackle the process with urgency.
+So tackle the process.
+Execute it urgently.
 Practice the best habits and periodically evaluate your progress.
+But be patient with the achievement.

-But be patient with the achievement yourself.
-If you live by your values, focus on the person you're becoming, and maintain the best habits, you will achieve the outcome in time.
+If you live by your values, focus on the person you're becoming, and maintain the best habits, you will achieve the outcome.

 Read next